 We spoke to a dental nurse about the prevention of needle stick injuries.
 They explained that the treatment of sharps and sharps waste was in accordance with the current EU directive with respect to safe sharp guidelines, thus helping to protect staff from blood borne diseases.
-The practice used a system whereby needles were not manually resheathed using the hands following administration of a local anaesthetic to a patient.
+The practice used a system whereby needles were not manually re-sheathed using the hands following administration of a local anaesthetic to a patient.
 Dentists were also responsible for the disposal of used sharps and needles.
 A practice protocol was in place should a needle stick injury occur.
 The systems and processes we observed were in line with the current EU Directive on the use of safer sharps.

 We asked the principal dentist how they treated the use of instruments used during root canal treatment.
 They explained that these instruments were single patient use only.
 They also explained that root canal treatment was carried out where practically possible using a rubber dam.
 This was confirmed by the dental nurses we spoke with.
 (A rubber dam is a thin sheet of rubber used by dentists to isolate the tooth being treated and to protect patients from inhaling or swallowing debris or small instruments used during root canal work).
-Patients can be assured that the practice followed appropriate guidance issued by the British Endodontic Society in relation to the use of the rubber dam.
+Patients could be assured that the practice followed appropriate guidance issued by the British Endodontic Society in relation to the use of the rubber dam.

 The principal dentist acted as the safeguarding lead and acted as a point of referral should members of staff encounter a child or adult safeguarding issue.
 A policy and protocol was in place for staff to refer to in relation to children and adults who may be the victim of abuse or neglect.
 Training records showed that all staff had received appropriate safeguarding training for both vulnerable adults and children.
 Information was available in the practice that contained telephone numbers of whom to contact outside of the practice if there was a need, such as the local authority responsible for investigations.
-The practice reported that there had been no safeguarding incidents that required further investigation by appropriate authorities.
+The practice reported that there had been one safeguarding incident that required further investigation by appropriate authorities.
+We saw that this had been handled in line with the practice policy.
+The principal dentist told us that this referral had resulted in a positive outcome and records we looked at confirmed this.